MDX

 The directory structure of multilingual documents (

-doc/en) needs to be exactly the same as the documents under thedoc/zhdirectory to ensure that the links in multilingual documents are identical except for the language identifier.NoteIf you are using automated translation tools, you do not need to worry about this issue.
-The automated translation tools will automatically generate the target language document directory structure based on
+doc/en) needs to be exactly the same as that under thedoc/zhdirectory to ensure that links in multilingual documents are identical except for the language identifier.NoteIf you are using automated translation tools, you do not need to worry about this issue, as the automated translation tool will automatically generate the target language document directory structure based on

 doc/zh.